Skip to main content

 NJ's new booth rental licensing law changes the compliance landscape.
 P.L.
 2023, c.231, signed January 8, 2024, amends N.J.S.A.
 45:5B-3 to formally regulate booth rental.
 The law requires booth renters to obtain a separate booth or chair rental license from the Board of Cosmetology and mandates a written agreement specifying three things: that the individual is an independent contractor, that the shop has no right to control methodology, and the rent amount as either a flat fee or fixed percentage.
 Without all three conditions met, including the license and written agreement, the worker is deemed an employee.
 This creates a structured path for booth rental but critically does not override the ABC test for unemployment, disability, or wage-hour purposes.
 Board-compliant booth rental is necessary but not always sufficient to reduce worker classification risk.
 The Board issues booth rental permits upon application, submission of the required written agreement, and inspection approval, with permits generally nontransferable except in limited shop-relocation circumstances.

 NJ's 6.625% sales tax treats salons favorably compared to many service businesses.
-Most personal care services are exempt under NJ Division of Taxation Publication ANJ-19.
+Most personal care services are exempt under NJ Division of Taxation Publication ANJ-19 (Rev. 5/23).
 All hair services, including cuts, coloring, highlighting, perms, extensions, straightening, updos, and deep conditioning, are exempt.
 All nail services, including manicures, pedicures, acrylics, and gel nails, are exempt.
 Skin care services including facials, peels, microdermabrasion, wraps, and eyelash extensions are exempt.
 Only three categories of salon and spa services are taxable: massage therapy at 6.625% under N.J.S.A.
 54:32B-3(b)(9) unless performed under a doctor's written prescription, tanning services under N.J.S.A.
 54:32B-3(b)(8) including spray tans and tanning beds, and tattooing under N.J.S.A.
 54:32B-3(b)(10) including permanent cosmetic makeup like microblading.
 Retail product sales, including shampoo, conditioner, and skincare sold for take-home use, are always taxable.

 The combined service-and-product transaction rules are where most salon owners make expensive mistakes.
 When a product is consumed in the performance of an exempt service, meaning it is not transferred for take-home use, the entire charge is exempt.
 The salon is the end user of the product and pays sales tax or use tax at purchase.
 For dual-use products like nail polish used both for manicures and sold at retail, if the salon cannot distinguish between service and retail inventory, sales tax must be paid on the entire purchase per ANJ-19.
 Best practice is to maintain separate inventory and use Form ST-3 (Resale Certificate) only for products purchased exclusively for resale.
 For spas in NJ Urban Enterprise Zones, the reduced 3.3125% rate applies on retail product sales, and tax-free purchases of supplies and equipment up to $100,000 annually are available using Form UZ-5.

 The OBBBA created two landmark changes for salon tip reporting.
 First, it permanently expanded the Section 45B FICA Tip Credit to include barbering, hair care, nail care, esthetics, and body and spa treatments for tax years beginning after December 31, 2024.
 Previously available only to restaurants since 1993, this credit equals the employer's share of FICA at 7.65% on tips exceeding the amount needed to bring the employee to the federal minimum wage of $7.25 per hour.
 Since NJ salon employees typically earn well above $7.25 in base wages, virtually all reported tips are creditable.
 The beauty industry's tip income must exceed 15% of gross receipts from qualifying services to be eligible.
 For a salon with an employee reporting $20,000 in tips, this credit returns up to $1,530 in direct tax savings, claimed on Form 8846 and flowing through the Section 38 General Business Credit.
 Second, the No Tax on Tips deduction under IRC Section 224 allows qualifying tipped workers including hairstylists, nail techs, estheticians, and massage therapists to deduct up to $25,000 of qualified tip income for tax years 2025 through 2028, phasing out at $150,000 MAGI single or $300,000 joint.
+Form 8027 (allocated tips reporting) does NOT apply to salons, it is required only for large food and beverage establishments under IRC Section 6053(c).
+Similarly, the IRS TRAC program (Announcement 2000-21) for the cosmetology industry protects compliant employers from Section 3121(q) liability on unreported tips.
+The proposed SITCA program (Notice 2023-13) would replace TRAC but has not been finalized as of early 2026.

 Medical spa services raise distinct regulatory and tax risks that traditional salons must understand before expanding.
 NJ's corporate practice of medicine doctrine requires medical services to be offered through a physician-owned professional corporation with a licensed physician serving as medical director.
 Under N.J.A.C.
 13:35, only physicians may perform ablative laser treatments, RF microneedling, medium and deep chemical peels, and dermabrasion.
 Proposed rule N.J.A.C.
 13:35-6.14B would prohibit delegation of injectables to non-physicians.
-In June 2025, the Division of Consumer Affairs issued a 5-year license suspension and $15,000 fine against a Fair Lawn med spa owner for performing unlicensed invasive procedures.
+In June 2025, the Division of Consumer Affairs issued a 5-year license suspension and $15,000 fine against a Fair Lawn med spa owner for performing unlicensed invasive procedures, signaling aggressive enforcement.
 Injectable aesthetics like Botox and dermal fillers performed by licensed physicians are exempt from NJ sales tax as professional medical services.
 The former Cosmetic Medical Procedures Gross Receipts Tax was eliminated effective July 1, 2014.
 Retail skincare products sold at a medical spa remain taxable.

 Common Tax & Accounting Challenges for Salons & Spas